staempfli/magento2-builder-tool/README.md

 You can customise all properties according to your needs:

-* Properties added in `config/mg2-builder/project.properties` have the highest priority and will overwrite default ones
+* Properties added in `config/mg2-builder/build.properties` and `config/project.properties` have higher priority and will overwrite default ones
 * Check all properties that can be customised here:
 	* [build/config/default.properties](build/config/default.properties)